noahehall/theBookOfNoah/0current/aws/exams/services/containers/elasticContainerService.md

 - pick the right task type
   - tasks: for ondemand workloads that are triggered/run in intervals
   - services: long running applications
+  - start here if:
+    - special instance type needs
+    - ec2 dedicated instances
+    - utilizing ec2 reserved instances
+    - GPUs
+    - windows workloads
 - pick the right launch type
   - ec2: you manage the cluster and placement of containers on instances
   - fargate: near serverless experience
+    - you should start here, then move to ec2 launch type if you need more control
+    - its faster to launch & fully managed, i think its the same costs as well

 ### anti patterns